Our daily routines and educational practice are rooted in the twin values of Dignity and Respect.

 The Confident Futures Skill Show supports students with SEND and other barriers to explore career pathways and next steps.

-This is a great opportunity for students, especially those in years 10 and 12 to explore next steps in a sensory friendly environment ahead of their transition.
-It is also good for younger students to explore careers prior to year 9 annual reviews or Year 8 options selection.
+This was a great opportunity for students, especially those in years 10 and 12 to explore next steps in a sensory friendly environment ahead of their transition.
+It was also good for younger students to explore careers prior to year 9 annual reviews or Year 8 options selection.

 We aim to prepare our students to go on to further or higher education or skilled employment and enable them to make a significant contribution to society.